 - A summary of where you were employed and the work you did

 - A copy of your most recent W2 form or federal tax return

 Social Security disability claimants who have been approved to receive SSD insurance benefits are subject to a waiting period of five months before Social Security owes the claimant disability benefits.
 As an example, if the Social Security Administration were to find you to be totally disabled as of January 2017, you would not be entitled to begin receiving your monthly benefits until June 2017.

-Although Social Security matters take many months to resolve, enlisting the aid and advice of a Social Security attorney in New Jersey is always a beneficial first step.
-The Social Security team at Petro Cohen Petro Matarazzo can assist you with submitting your claim and keeping your submitted medical records current, as well as unravel any confusion you may encounter concerning your case and the qualification and payment process.
+Although Social Security matters take many months to resolve, enlisting the aid and advice of a New Jersey Social Security disability lawyer is always a beneficial first step.
+The Social Security team at Petro Cohen, P.C. can assist you with submitting your claim and keeping your submitted medical records current, as well as unravel any confusion you may encounter concerning your case and the qualification and payment process.

 It is extremely important to present all of the available medical evidence in your claim.
 However, it can be critical to the success of your application for Social Security disability benefits to have sound advice from a qualified and competent SSD attorney who understands the role of non-medical evidence.

 How Non-Medical Evidence Plays Into Your Claim

 For the submission of your Social Security disability claim, the most important goal is to show the government that you require benefits because you are unable to work.
 Naturally, the most important factor in that claim will be medical evidence.
 Your doctors and other healthcare providers will be able to show that, medically speaking, you cannot perform a job.
 Sometimes, however, the medical evidence alone – no matter how compelling it may be – does not paint the whole picture of how the disability interferes with your ability to function at work.
 There may be other convincing, non-medical pieces of evidence that clearly show that you made an attempt to work, despite your medical challenges, and yet were unable to.